We love West Coast Park for its amazing playground and gorgeous green space. Put it on your must-see list!

 The “grand” lawn

 OK, it’s maybe not the official name, but either way it’s accurate.
 This large, open grassy space is our top pick for ball games, cartwheels… you name it.
-It’s also the best spot for flying kites (when times are better).
+It’s also the best spot in West Coast Park for flying kites (we’ve been waiting for it to reopen so we can get back to it!).
 Note: there’s limited shade so head here early or opt for the tree-lined edges.
 Oh, and remember that sunscreen – we’re absolute sticklers for sun safety!

 Look out for wildlife!